jeetsukumaran/DendroPy/doc/source/tutorial/dataobjects.rst

     >>> ds1 = dendropy.DataSet.get_from_path('data1.nex', 'nexus', exclude_chars=True)
     >>> ds2 = dendropy.DataSet.get_from_path('data1.nex', 'nexus', exclude_trees=True)

+Depending on the format and type of object, there might be other keyword arguments that accepted.

 In addition to the factory methods, you can specify a data source to the constructor of the objects directly using the `stream` and `format` keywords::

     >>> tree2 = dendropy.Tree(stream=open("pythonidae.mcmc.nex"), format="nexus", from_index=200)